Fantastic Opportunity to work for FREE!

 My last general consideration here is where I ask you to question what happens if you want a service or product you cant afford.

-I can think of very few cases where I would ask for it for free.
+I can think of very few cases where I would ask for it for free, or steal it.
 So just for fun, I have given you a few examples of putting the same exposure requests that creatives get to other businesses and services.

-get into shape.
 I do loads of great work in the community and you would really be helping me out.
-I don’t have the money to pay for this … but … I will credit you on social media every time I am at a class, naming the gym and instructor.
+Unfortunately, I don’t have the money to pay for this … but … I will credit you on social media every time I am at a class, naming the gym and instructor.
 I will also bring extra water with me to class for you to hydrate yourself with.

 SOME OF MY PERSONAL FAVOURITES OFFERS